Corporate governance statement 2012/2013

 The term corporate governance stands for responsible corporate management and control geared to long-term value creation.
 As a key foundation of sustainable business success, good corporate governance promotes the trust of investors, customers, employees and the public.
 The Executive Board and Supervisory Board are committed to securing the future of the Company and sustainable value growth through responsible governance geared to the long term.

-In addition to the corporate governance declaration below, more information on corporate governance at thyssenkrupp is provided in the Corporate Governance Report for the 2012/2013 fiscal year.
+In addition to the corporate governance declaration below, more information on corporate governance at thyssenkrupp is provided in the Corporate Governance Report for the 2012/2013 fiscal year (within the annual report, pp 13).

 thyssenkrupp AG has issued the following corporate governance declaration pursuant to § 289a German Commercial Code (HGB) which is part of its management report for the 2012/2013 fiscal year.